Jesse Malin: Solo career

 In December 2010, Malin, along with members of Green Day, formed the band Rodeo Queens.
 They released one song, along with a video, called "Depression Times".

 Malin has also done some film work and he had a role in Martin Scorsese's Bringing Out The Dead (1999).
 He did the music supervision on the documentary Burning Down the House: The Story of CBGB and he was associate producer with Bad Brains from DC.
 In addition he hosted the show "New York Nights" on Sirius XM's Spectrum with John Varvatos from 2011 to 2014.
 Malin released New York Before The War in March 2015 through One Little Indian / Velvet Elk Records.

 Since 2019, Malin has been a DJ on Litte Steven's Underground Garage.
 Malin released his eighth studio album Sunset Kids in August 2019.
 The album was produced by Lucinda Williams and Tom Overby, and features performances by Lucinda Williams, Billie Joe Armstrong, and Joseph Arthur.
-On April 10, 2020, Malin released the single, "Backstabbers", which was recorded during the sessions for Sunset Kids and appeared on his 2021 double album, Sad and Beautiful World.
+On April 10, 2020, Malin released the single "Backstabbers" which was recorded during the sessions for Sunset Kids and appeared on his 2021 double album, Sad and Beautiful World.

 On September 20, 2024, Silver Patron Saints: The Songs of Jesse Malin was released.
 The tribute and benefit album, released a year after Malin's spinal stroke, features twenty-two cover songs of Malin's solo work along with songs by his previous bands D Generation and Heart Attack by a wide range of artists and friends.
 The album was preceded by the singles "Prisoners of Paradise" by Bleachers, "Black Haired Girl" by Green Day's Billie Joe Armstrong and "She Don't Love Me Now" by Bruce Springsteen.

 Malin performed for the first time since his 2023 spinal stroke when he appeared on CBS Saturday Morning on September 21, 2024, where he performed “State of the Art,” “Meet Me at the End of the World” and a new song, “Argentina”.
 Malin was also interviewed.
 Malin subsequently performed two benefit shows at the Beacon Theatre in New York City on December 1 and 2, 2024.
-He was joined by Lucinda Williams, Elvis Costello, Jakob Dylan, Butch Walker, J Mascis, Eugene Hütz, members of Counting Crows, The Hold Steady, and Alejandro Escovedo, among others.
+He was joined by Lucinda Williams, Elvis Costello, Jakob Dylan, Butch Walker, J Mascis, Eugene Hütz, members of Counting Crows, the Hold Steady, and Alejandro Escovedo, among others.
 The December 1st performance was co-hosted by Michael Imperioli and Mary-Louise Parker.
 Proceeds from the performances went toward his Sweet Relief Musicians Fund.

+On April 17, 2026, Malin released the two song single "Hollywood Forever" which features the title track and a cover of The Clash's "Rudie Can't Fail".
+The single was released as a tribute to Howie Pyro whose wish for when he died was to be buried in the Hollywood Forever Cemetery.